 🚨 Watch out after treatment

-Seek urgent help if you notice sudden pain, skin discolouration, or vision changes
+Seek urgent medical attention if you notice sudden pain, skin discolouration or changes in vision

 Search, compare and book